Reading Services Forms (Various)

-- Students with a documented disability of Blindness or Visual impairment.
+- Documented disability of Blindness or Visual impairment.

-- The OA provides two hours of reading per week for each course.
+- Two hours of reading per week are provided for each course.
 Depending on the course content, students may request additional reading time to be approved by the office.
-However, the use of other sources beyond a reader is necessary and must be utilized.
+However, the use of other sources beyond a reader are necessary and must be utilized.

-- All reading sessions must take place ON CAMPUS locations only.
-The use of the library study rooms or the Access Center is recommended.
+- All reading sessions must take place on campus.
+The use of the library study rooms or the Access & Technology Center is recommended.

-Please notify the Coordinator of any schedule changes that may arise as soon as possible.
+Please notify the Coordinator of any schedule changes as soon as possible, including:

-- If a student drops a course or withdraws from a course.
+- If you drop or withdraw from a course.

-- If a student adds a course in the first three weeks of a term, he/she will be expected to use alternative reading methods, (see section on other reading sources), until the OA locates and assigns a reader.
+- If you add a course in the first three weeks of a term, you will be expected to use alternative reading methods, (see section on other reading sources), until we locate and assign a reader to you.

 - Readers will remain at the reading location for 15 minutes.
-If after this lapse of time the student has not arrived, the reader will leave and report the absence to the OA.
+If after this lapse of time you have not arrived, the reader will leave and report the absence to our office.

-- If a student knows that he/she is going to be absent from a reading session, he/she must notify the OA at least 24 hours prior to the scheduled reading time.
+- If you know that you will be absent from a reading session, you must notify our office at least 24 hours prior to the scheduled reading time.